Siroz555/CaribouStonks/README.md

         - Display a HUD showing the time remaining, sorted and color-coded.

 - Farming | Garden
+    - Greenhouse: Growth Stage Reminder & Pre-Reminder.
-    - Greenhouse: Disable Watering Can placement
+    - Greenhouse: Disable Watering Can placement.
     - KeyBind / Command to lock the camera during farming sessions.
     - Guess Pests and display a cursor line in the direction of the Pests.
     - Highlight Plots that are infested by pests with a border delimitation.